 There are memories that you have from your childhood that never leave you.
-Just where you placed your keys a few hours before or what you had for lunch yesterday may escape your mind but those childhood memories seem to stay fresh.
+Just where you placed your keys a few hours before or what you had for lunch yesterday may escape your mind, but those childhood memories seem to stay fresh.
 For those of us would are part of the baby boomer generation many of these persistent memories have to do with the TV shows we watched and loved.
-Starting in 1965 one series was a must watch.
+Starting in 1965 one series was a must-watch.
 You would talk about it to your friends the next day and spend your idyll time off from school reenacting scenes and characters from it.
-This show was ‘Wild, Wild West’.
+This show was ‘Wild, Wild West.’
 It combined two of the favorite genres of the day; westerns and spies.
 This was a time when the cold war with the Soviet Union was in full swing.
-While that didn’t affect us kids much except for the weekly in case of an H-Bomb duck under your plywood desk and kiss your butt goodbye drills.
+While that didn’t affect us, kids, much except for the weekly in case of an H-Bomb duck under your plywood desk and kiss your butt goodbye drills.
 Spies were all the rage on both television and the movies.
-This was the time when a spy was lurking behind every shadow and the kids all watched things like James Bond, ‘I Spy’, ‘The Man from U.N.C.L.E.’ and ‘Mission Impossible’.
+This was the time when a spy was lurking behind every shadow and the kids all watched things like James Bond, ‘I Spy,’ ‘The Man from U.N.C.L.E.’ and ‘Mission Impossible.’
 They had all the greatest gizmos around that could do anything the hero needed at the moment.
-The spy had danger and excitement on a daily basis.
+The spy had danger and excitement daily.
 He also always got the girl but at that time that was not much of a concern for those of us still awaiting the onset of puberty.
 Well, the show under consideration here did help see many of us through that major life change.
 Then there was the western component of the series.
 We all played cowboys and Indians.
-Don’t judge, this was decades before the political correct term of ‘Native Americans’.
+Don’t judge, this was decades before the politically correct term of ‘Native Americans.’
 The old west was a time of excitement and thrills.
-There were constant gunfights; plenty of horses and a lot of action.
-When you think about it form the standpoint of a 12 year old boy the two genres were very similar.
+There were constant gunfights, plenty of horses and a lot of action.
+When you think about it from the standpoint of a 12-year-old boy the two genres were very similar.
 This series offered the best of both worlds and for that reason alone was a memorable experience.
 The individual DVD season sets have all been released now but CBS Paramount has released the ultimate collector’s item for the legion of fans out there.
 They have all four seasons in one huge set.
 The cost of this package is less than all four individual sets so getting it is a bargain.
-It has all 26 discs that were contained in those season sets plus an all new bonus disc with never seen material.
+It has all 26 discs that were contained in those season sets plus an all-new bonus disc with never seen material.
 That includes the two made for television movies that followed the series.
-If you were alive in those days you will want to invest in this set.
+If you were alive in those days you would want to invest in this set.
 It is also something that has enough staying power so your kids will instantly get into it.